mjc-gh/batsd-dash/README.md

 Graphs are rendered using Flot, a JavaScript library which uses the canvas element to create graphs.
-Since rendering is all done on the client, we make use of hash based navigation in order to reduce the amount of requests and to have still maintain 'linkability'.
+Since rendering is all done on the client, we make use of hash based navigation in order to reduce the amount of requests and while maintaining 'linkability'.

-For example, to view a graph for the `a.b` metric, you would make the following request from within your browser:
+For example, to view a graph for the `a.b` metric, you would make the following request from your browser:

     /counters#metrics=a.b